tkhq/sdk/.changeset/fast-poems-beg.md

 ✨Summary of Changes✨

-- `getBalance` iis no longer a method on the signer.
+`getBalance` is no longer a method on the signer.
 It must be obtained via the provider instance.
-  Additionally, it requires that an address to be passed in:
+Additionally, it requires an address to be passed in:

 ```
 // before